gnani-ai/API-service/README.md

 </table>

 ## Sample Code
-Here are the list of sample codes for Python.
+Here are the list of sample codes.
 - [Python](https://github.com/gnani-ai/API-service/tree/master/grpc-codes/Python3-Client)

 We will be adding other languages soon.